NSoni25/Botnet-Detection-Project/README.md

 ## Decision Tree

-It is a technique that builds classification model in the form of tree like structure.It is used to specify the sequence of decision and consequences.
+It is a technique that builds classification model in the form of tree like structure.It is used to specify the sequence of decision and consequences.Since our model is based on classification technique so I have implemented decision tree classifier technique in the botnet prediction.While Implemented Decision tree, I have visualize the model is the tree structure.
+For Implementing tree structure I have used labelEncoder and OrdinalEncoder.

+#labelEncoder: transform classes into integer.

+#OrdinalEncoder:transform categorical feature value into integer.

 ## KNN Classifier